vrchatapi/vrchatapi.github.io/GettingStarted.md

 Most of the APIs require you to be authenticated.

-There are two ways to authenticate
+There are two ways to authenticate (technically one)

 1. Send the Authorization header with Basic authentication
-2. After calling the login send a cookie named `auth` with your `authToken`
+2. After calling the any API with Basic authentication save and reuse the returned `auth` cookie.

 The second option is probably more recommended